Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: Compton cooling and pair thermostat in the corona

 \section{Compton cooling and pair thermostat in the corona}

 The X-ray corona is principally cooled by inverse Compton scattering of soft photons from the disk.
-The rate of this cooling depends on the optical depth of the plasma, and therefore on the density of pairs $n_p$, according to $- \dot Q \sim n_p$.
+The rate of this cooling depends on the optical depth of the plasma, and therefore on the density of pairs $n_p$, according to the phase relation $- \dot Q \sim n_p$.
 If the coronal plasma is in the pair thermostat regime, then $T_d \sim -n_p$.
-By the definition of the entropy $\dot S \sim \dot Q$.
-We therefore conclude that Compton cooling and the pair thermostat effect imply that the corona fulfills the Rayleigh-Eddington criterion of (\ref{eqn:RE-phase}) and can therefore act as an engine that cyclically extracts $W_{\rm net} > 0$ from the underlying disequilibrium between the low-entropy heat injected into the corona and the high-entropy heat radiated into space.
+Thus, the combination of Compton cooling and pair thermostat implies that the corona fulfills the Rayleigh-Eddington criterion of (\ref{eqn:REs}) and can therefore act as an engine that extracts work cyclically from the underlying disequilibrium between the low-entropy heat injected into the corona and the high-entropy heat radiated into space.

+Although the microscopic interactions within the plasma are very fast compared to the period of a macroscopic QPO, pair production prevents the plasma from approaching equilibrium during the heating phase.
+This means that the entropy of the plasma is not a function of the macroscopic state variables and that the plasma does not obey an equation of state.
+This is analogous to what happens to the working gas in an internal combustion engine: the gas does not approach equilibrium during combustion because many molecules collide with the moving piston, preventing the gas from achieving ``molecular chaos'' (Boltzmann's {\it Sto\ss zahlansatz}).